 The separate cylindrical base of the relief, Inv.
 No. 4465a.

-See similar votive reliefs of Hermes, Pan and the nymphs
+See similar votive reliefs of Hermes, Pan and the Nymphs on the Hermes page.

-Marble votive relief dedicated to the nymphs, about 330 BC.
+Marble votive relief dedicated to the Nymphs, around 330-320 BC.

-Found in the Cave of the Nymphs, Mount Penteli, Attica.
+Found in 1952 in the Cave of the Nymphs, Mount Penteli, Attica.

 National Archaeological Museum, Athens.
 Inv.
 No. 4466.

 Height 70 cm, width 110 cm.
 Height of base 104 cm.

 The scene is similar to the relief above (Inv.
 No. 4465), except that it is set in a cave.
 Such votive reliefs set in caves were made from the late 5th to the 1st century BC.